Top tips on staying safe at sea

 - Carrying a tow float and a whistle is also a good way to increase your visibility in the water and to attract attention

-- Take the time to acclimatise to the temperature, if struggling with the effects of cold water shock, float on your back until you have caught your breath and relaxed
+- Take the time to acclimatise to the temperature, if struggling with the effects of cold water shock, float on your back until you have caught your breath and relax.

 - It's always advisable to paddle with someone, its also often more fun!